SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 It can also be seen that some image classes are highly favored, while others have relatively few examples.
 - Was this favortism well chosen ?
 - Were the "most important" signs the ones with the greatest representation ?
-  -- and how do we define "most important" :
+- How do we define "most important" ?
   -- most common?
   -- signs that entail the greatest danger?
-  -- signs that have the greatest consequences if misread? )
+  -- signs that have the greatest consequences if misread?
-  -- How about the signs most likely to be misread? (and how could we know the answer to this question _before_ training?)
+  -- signs most likely to be misread? (and how could we know the answer to this question _before_ training?)

 __

-Cell **In [4]** displays some sample images from the Training set.
+Cell **In [80]** displays some sample images from the Training set.

-![alt text][image11]
+![alt text][image80]

 From this we can see that the exposure of images varies widely.
 It appears (from this small selection) that the images are cropped close, and are taken straight on.